Electric Kiwi Review - Prices, Discounts, Deals, Tariffs and Fees

 - Electric Kiwi Hour of Power.
 Choose a free hour of energy during shoulder off-peak or night time off-peak times.
 Tips on how to use your free hour of power are outlined here.

-- Electric Kiwi App.
+- Kiwi Central App.
 An innovative application that allows you to update your free Hour of Power, view insights on your power usage, contact Electric Kiwi's live service, get bill alerts, view bills, and more.

 Cons: